The Terminal List: Release

 The series premiered on July 1, 2022.

 Prequel series

 In February 2023, it was announced that a prequel series focusing on Ben Edwards had been ordered and set to air on Amazon Prime Video with Taylor Kitsch reprising the role.
+In January 2024, it was reported that the prequel series will be titled The Terminal List: Dark Wolf with Pratt reprising his role as James Reece.
+The show began filming on March 13, 2024.
+This series premiered on August 27, 2025.

 Reception

 Audience viewership

 The series was the number one show on Amazon Prime's "Top 10" list within two weeks of its premiere.

 The Terminal List came in at No. 3 on the Nielsen chart with 1.1 billion minutes viewed across eight episodes.

 Critical response

-On Rotten Tomatoes the series has a 39% approval rating based on reviews from 56 critics, with an average rating of 5.5/10.
+On Rotten Tomatoes the series has a 40% approval rating based on reviews from 58 critics, with an average rating of 5.7/10.
 The website's critics consensus reads, "While Chris Pratt fully commits himself to The Terminal List's mission, this thriller's unrelenting gruffness is no meat and all potatoes."
 Metacritic gave it a weighted average score of 40 out of 100 based on reviews from 25 critics, indicating "mixed or average reviews".
 CinemaBlend.com summarized the reviews saying critics agree the series was firmly in the "Shows For Dads" genre.